- What's New

 Can I check my email?

-If you have a laptop, you may use wired Ethernet lines (RJ-45 jack) available in the lounge.
-If you have a laptop with a wireless card, service is available in several places on property.
-Usage is free, but please be aware that wireless access is limited in the jungle environment and can be quiet slow..
-Large downloads are strongly discouraged (No hogging the network!).
-There are two computers available for volunteer internet use.
+If you have a laptop or mobile device, free WiFi service is available in several places on campus.
+Wireless access is limited in the jungle environment and can be quiet slow.
+Streaming and large downloads are strongly discouraged.
+There are two computers available for volunteer internet use in common areas.

 What are the transportation possibilities for getting off site?
 Should I rent a car?